aws-samples/personalization-apis/docs/api_entry_points.md

 **Notable differences from and extensions to the Amazon Personalize [PutEvents](https://docs.aws.amazon.com/personalize/latest/dg/API_UBS_PutEvents.html) API request format**

 - `trackingId` is not required in the request body but is instead derived from the event targets specified in the Personalization APIs [configuration](./configuration.md).
-This allows you to fan-out events to multiple Personalize event trackers for different Personalize dataset groups, if necessary.
+This allows you to fan-out events to multiple Personalize event trackers, say, to different Personalize dataset groups that use the same/similar interactions dataset schema.
 - `eventList`: events to track for the `userId`:
     - `eventList[].properties`: specifies interaction context fields and values (optional).
 If [automatic context](./auto_context.md) rules are configured, the Personalization APIs will automatically derive context from the request and build/blend the context values into the `properties` field value before sending to configured event targets.
 - `experimentConversions` includes experiment conversions for the user (optional):